You only have one chance to make a first impression.

 3. Check your stats.
 While you’re reviewing your own site, it’s a great idea to look at Google Analytics or another tool that will help you determine some key statistics about your current site.
-Your web design company can help you interpret these numbers and see if there are trouble spots or underperforming areas of your site, and determine why that might be.
+Your site designers can help you interpret these numbers and see if there are trouble spots or underperforming areas of your site, and determine why that might be.

 4. Check your competition.
 Go to Google and type in the search terms that are most relevant to your business.
 Look at the top three sites that come up to get an idea of what your competition is doing.
 Do these sites have any particular attributes in common?
 Make a note of it.
 Perhaps they all include an excellent mapping feature.
 Write that down, it may be something you should have as well.
 Make note of any features that stand out as being particularly eye-catching or helpful.
 Notice how their sites are organized.
 Also notice what is confusing or doesn’t work particularly well.
 Make note of anything that you think would be advantageous on your own site.